 Initial consultation assessments

-Interns conduct at least three initial consultation (IC) assessments per week, with an increase in the number of IC appointments provided during the summer months and beginning of the academic year.
+Interns conduct up to three initial consultation (IC) assessments per week, with an increase in the number of IC appointments provided during the summer months and beginning of the academic year.

 Interns co-facilitate an insight-oriented interpersonal process group for the duration of the academic year with a staff clinician.
 They also have the opportunity to co-facilitate an additional group for at least one semester (please visit the Group Therapy section of our website for more information on group offerings).

 Interns provide supervision for one clinical trainee.
 Supervision is conducted in dyads in order to learn from multiple supervisors.

 Outreach and consultation